Breeding-Insight/GenoBrew/README.md

 **GenoBrew** is a user-friendly R Shiny application for measuring marker panel efficiency according to dataset, help users optmize markers selection, perform basic relationship analysis, and visualization of copy number variation (CNV) profiles.
-It includes built-in datasets for *Coffea arabica* genomic data exploration and analysis, designed to support breeders and researchers without requiring command-line expertise.
+It includes built-in datasets for *alfalfa* genomic data exploration and analysis, designed to support breeders and researchers without requiring command-line expertise.